 Address: 328 Swanston St, Melbourne VIC 3000, Australia

 Start your day exploring the scenic streets of Melbourne.
 If you’re into street art, one of the most famous is probably Hosier Lane — decked in ever-changing graffiti, created by both international and local artists.
 Drop by for a quick photo stop or have a meal at the cafes and restaurants in the area.

 For a 360° view of the city, get on the highest public vantage point in the Southern Hemisphere, the Eureka Skydeck.

-Explore Melbourne city through the telescopes on the observation decks, and check out the world’s only The Edge Experience that suspends visitors 300 metres above the city in a glass cube!
+Explore Melbourne city through the telescopes on the observation decks, and check out the world’s only Edge Experience that suspends visitors 300m above the city in a glass cube!

 Have dinner at the Queen Victoria Night Market

-The Queen Victoria Night Market only comes alive every Wednesday so try to plan to be in the city on this day!
-Lined with food stalls and shops selling trinkets and clothing, this is a great place to hang out while enjoying the live entertainment; or you could also play a game of chess on the life size chess boards on the ground.
+The Queen Victoria Night Market only comes alive every Wednesday in the summer months (22 Nov 2023 to 13 Mar 2024) so try to plan to be in the city on this day!
+Lined with food stalls and shops selling trinkets and clothing, this is a great place to hang out while enjoying live entertainment; or you could also play a game of chess on the life-size chess boards on the ground.

 Satisfy your Korean Cravings (Joomak)

-If you’re not in on a Wednesday, fret not!
-A favourite Korean place amongst many locals is Joomak — a Korean style pub that serves authentic Korean food in Melbourne CBD.
-The free flow kimchi here is to die for and the food comes in generous portions.
-We ordered a kimchi pancake, sundubu ji-gae (tofu-stew) and a small portion of bulgogi (BBQ marinated beef), along with a bowl of rice — which had the 4 of us stuffed.
+If you’ll miss the night market, a good alternative favoured by locals is Joomak — a Korean-style pub that serves authentic Korean food in Melbourne CBD.
+The free-flow kimchi here is to die for and the food comes in generous portions.
+We ordered a kimchi pancake, sundubu jji-gae (tofu stew) and a small portion of bulgogi (BBQ marinated beef), along with a bowl of rice — which had the four of us stuffed.